singudotdev/java-spring-api/README.md

-# java-spring-api
+# Spring API
+## The ultimate template for starting a Java API with Spring

-A java API with Spring Boot 3, Spring Security 6, Swagger/OpenAPI 3 and Logstash.
+This is an API that uses Spring Boot 3, Spring Security 6, Swagger/OpenAI 3 and Logback/Logstash to centralice logs.
-Important: If you don't want to use Logstash, delete "logback.xml" file and dependency.

-TODO:

-    - Add Elasticsearch compatibility.
-Login will stay as SQL.